What Does a Paramedic Do? (And How to Become One)

 Written by Coursera Staff • Updated on

 Working as a paramedic is an exciting and rewarding career path.
-Learn more about the role of a paramedic in India, what training and education are necessary to start a paramedic career, and more with this comprehensive guide to a career as a paramedic.
+Learn about the role of a paramedic in India, the training and education you need to start a paramedic career, and more.

 Paramedics respond to emergencies, usually via an ambulance, and provide medical care to patients on the scene and on their way to a nearby hospital or medical facility.
-In India, a paramedic may also be called an emergency medical technician, emergency care assistant, or lifesaver.
+In India, you also may use the terms emergency medical technician, emergency care assistant, or lifesaver.

 A career as a paramedic can be exciting, rewarding, and fast-paced.
-If you're looking for a healthcare career that requires you to think quickly and allows you to provide life-saving care in the real world, then consider pursuing this important medical position.
+If you're looking for a healthcare career that allows you to think quickly and provide life-saving care in the real world, then consider pursuing this important medical position.

-In this career guide, you'll explore the role of a paramedic and what it takes to become one, from education and training to the human skills you'll need to possess to excel at the job.
+Explore the role of a paramedic and what it takes to become one, including education and training options, the human skills you'll need to possess to excel at the job, and what your career path in this field might look like.

 What does a paramedic do?

-Paramedics are first responders.
-When someone is sick, injured, or requires transportation to a hospital or other medical facility, paramedics are members of the emergency medical team that arrives first on the scene to provide care and ensure patients remain in stable condition.
-During an emergency, paramedics must evaluate the situation, provide any necessary medical care, and then, if needed, continue to provide care in an ambulance or other emergency vehicle to help their patients get to the right medical professionals who can help them further.
-As a result, paramedics must possess medical and health care knowledge and be physically capable of safely transporting patients to emergency vehicles.
+As a paramedic, when someone is sick, injured, or requires transportation to a hospital or other medical facility, you are a member of the emergency medical team that arrives first on the scene to provide care and ensure patients remain in stable condition.
+During an emergency, you must evaluate the situation, provide any necessary medical care, and then, if needed, continue to provide care in an ambulance or other emergency vehicle to help their patients get to the right medical professionals who can help them further.
+As a result, this role requires you to possess medical and health care knowledge and be physically capable of safely transporting patients to emergency vehicles.

-Paramedics may treat all sorts of patients, ranging from those who have trouble breathing to those in a serious car accident.
+As a paramedic, you may treat all sorts of patients, ranging from those who have trouble breathing to those in a serious car accident.
 In many cases, a person's life may be at stake.
-Most paramedics drive or ride along in an ambulance, but some work with critically ill patients in helicopters and airplanes.
+Most paramedics drive or ride along in an ambulance, but you might also work with critically ill patients in helicopters and airplanes.

 What are the primary duties and responsibilities of a paramedic?